I can remember it like it was yesterday.

 Let’s Head Back Bensenville, Illinois

-In a couple of previous articles, I chronicled some of our crew’s goings-on in Bensenville, Illinois where we were involved with constructing a 2 track railroad bridge for the Canadian Pacific Railroad.
+In a couple of previous articles, I chronicled some of our crew’s goings-on in Bensenville, Illinois where we were involved with constructing a 2-track railroad bridge for the Canadian Pacific Railroad.
 All-in-all, it was a good job to work on.
-I think that everyone involved with the project was happy at the results despite the numerous schedule delays that we experienced.
+I think that everyone involved with the project was happy at the results despite the bumps-in-the-road that every project experiences.

 For the most-part, the structure was not very complex.
-Although we had challenges with much of the abutment piling (CLICK HERE TO READ THE ARTICLE), erection & installation of the structural steel went without a hitch.
+Although we had challenges with much of the abutment piling, erection & installation of the structural steel went without a hitch.

 The Center Pier